joplin/website-plugin-discovery/README.md

 - `assets` stores all static resources.
 It will be copied to dist folder when `yarn build` is performed.
 - All `mustache` templates should be placed under `pages`.
 - `components` is where all mustache partials lie.
 It will be loaded automatically when built.
-- `config.js` is the config file includes global vars such as `distDir`.
+- `config.ts` is the config file includes global vars such as `distDir`.
 - `build.js` is the script used to build the website.

 ## 💻 Commands